Crime in Saudi Arabia: History

 While as late as the 1980s the kingdom boasted of being "practically crime-free," the crime rate among jobless youth grew by 320% from 1990 to 1996.

 Convictions for drug possession rose from 4,279 in 1986 to 17,199 in 2001.
 Credited with rising crime are a "population boom, rapid social change, and massive unemployment" leading to "a breakdown in traditional forms of social control and constraint.

 Types of crime

 Theft

 Petty theft is a problem especially in crowded areas.
 The nation has strict laws prohibiting drug trafficking; drug trafficking is a capital crime.
-Despite strict laws, however, illicit trafficking takes place in considerable amounts through underground channels especially marijuana, cocaine and homegrown psychedelic drugs.
+Despite strict laws, however, illicit trafficking takes place in considerable amounts through underground channels, especially in marijuana, cocaine and homegrown psychedelic drugs.
 Saudi Arabia is a signatory to all three international conventions on drug control.
 To curb money laundering, improved anti-money laundering laws have been enacted.
 The country has implemented all the forty recommendations of the Financial Action Task Force on Money Laundering (FATF) for combating money laundering and all eight recommendations of the FATF regarding terror financing.
 A Financial Intelligence Unit exists for the purpose of monitoring flows of funds.

 The most common crime in 2002 was theft, which accounted for 47% of total reported crime.